mecster09/rave-sim/README.md

 npx ts-node -T scripts/generateGoldenPayloads.ts --config golden-scenarios/default/config.json --output golden-payloads/default --manifest manifest.json
 ```

-Adjust `--config` to point at any scenario definition.
+Adjust `--config` to point at any scenario definition, such as `golden-scenarios/streaming-failure/config.json` for the truncated Clinical View capture or the high-volume variants for load-focused payloads.
 See the [golden scenario guide](golden-scenarios/README.md) for configuration details, environment overrides, and authoring tips.
+Sample replay commands live in [docs/golden-scenario-curl-examples.md](docs/golden-scenario-curl-examples.md).

 ## Testing